LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Integrations/integrations_FaaS.md

 ### To add a LivePerson Functions integration

-1. Open the automation, and click **Integrations** in the upper-left corner.
+1. Open the bot, and click **Integrations** in the upper-left corner.
 2. Configure the integration settings:
     - **Integration Name**: Enter the name of integration.
 Enter a name that's meaningful (it describes well the integration's purpose), concise, and follows a consistent pattern.
 This helps with organization, and it makes it easier for bot developers to work with the integration during bot development.
     - **Response Data Variable Name**: Enter the name of the response data variable.